top of page

 I really find the Barrier Style and Fremont images to be the most interesting.
 I can't help but think of the TV show Ancient Aliens when I look at these.
 I mean really, what inspired these images?
 Was it contact with some other being?
 Was it simply someone's imagination?
 In reality, no one will ever be able to say with certainty.

 In addition to the petroglyph panels, there is the small Sego Canyon Arch across the canyon on the other side of what's left of an old bridge from the mining day.
-Not that impressive but so long as you are there it is another arch/bridge to bag.
-I would actually say this feature should be called Sego Canyon Natural Bridge and not an arch as it was formed from running water forcing its way into a crack in the top of an alcove.
+The bridge is not that impressive, but so long as you are there, it is another arch/bridge to bag.
+I would actually say this feature should be called Sego Canyon Natural Bridge and not an arch, as it was formed from running water forcing its way into a crack in the top of an alcove.
 I am unaware of the natural bridge's real name as it is not shown on any maps that I have seen.

 Also in the same area is the Sego ghost town.
 The main attraction is a stone building.
 I have seen photos of other structures in the area but we did not see them.
 The town of Sego was formed as a result of a local coal seam in the area.
 Due to the coal's location close to the railroad that passes through nearby Thompson, the mine owners could easily supply the railroad with coal.
 The mines were only in operation for a few years before the railroad switched from coal to diesel-powered locomotives.
 This switch spelled the end of Sego mine and town.